UlisesAlexanderAM/my_portfolio_api/README.md

 ## User stories

-- [ ] 1 - Register a new skill
-  As a person who wants to keep track of my skills, I want to register a new skill, so that I can keep track of it.

-  Acceptance criteria:
-  - [ ] I can register a new skill
-  - [ ] The skill consists of a name
-  - [ ] The skill has a description (optional)
-  - [ ] The skill has a list of projects related to it which can be empty

-- [ ] 2 - Retrieve a skill
+- [ ] 1 - Retrieve a skill
   As a person who wants to keep track of my skills, I want to retrieve a skill, so that I can see its details.

   Acceptance criteria:
   - [ ] I can retrieve a skill by its name
+  - [ ] I can retrieve a skill's description
+  - [ ] I can retrieve a skill's projects

-- [ ] 3 - Retrieve all skills
+- [ ] 2 - Retrieve all skills
   As a person who wants to keep track of my skills, I want to retrieve all skills, so that I can see all of them.

   Acceptance criteria:
   - [ ] I can retrieve all skills

-- [ ] 4 - Update a skill
-  As a person who wants to keep track of my skills, I want to update a skill, so that I can keep it up to date.

-  Acceptance criteria:
-  - [ ] I can update a skill by its name
-  - [ ] I can update a skill's description
-  - [ ] I can modify a skill's name
-    - [ ] If the new name is already in use, the skill's name is not modified
-  - [ ] I can update a skill's projects
-    - [ ] I can add a project to a skill
-      - [ ] If the project doesn't exist, it is created
-    - [ ] I can remove a project from a skill

-- [ ] 5 - Delete a skill
-  As a person who wants to keep track of my skills, I want to delete a skill, so that I can remove it from my list.

-  Acceptance criteria:
-  - [ ] I can delete a skill by its name

-- [ ] 6 - Register a new project
-  As a person who wants to keep track of my skills, I want to register a new project, so that I can keep track of it.

-  Acceptance criteria:
-  - [ ] I can register a new project
-  - [ ] The project consists of a name
-  - [ ] The project has a description
-  - [ ] The project has a list of links that can be empty
-  - [ ] The project has a list of skills related to it which can be empty

-- [ ] 7 - Retrieve a project
+- [ ] 3 - Retrieve a project
   As a person who wants to keep track of my skills, I want to retrieve a project, so that I can see its details.

   Acceptance criteria:
   - [ ] I can retrieve a project by its name
+  - [ ] I can retrieve a project's description
+  - [ ] I can retrieve a project's links
+  - [ ] I can retrieve a project's skills

-- [ ] 8 - Retrieve all projects
+- [ ] 4 - Retrieve all projects
   As a person who wants to keep track of my skills, I want to retrieve all projects, so that I can see all of them.

   Acceptance criteria:
   - [ ] I can retrieve all projects

-- [ ] 9 - Update a project
-  As a person who wants to keep track of my skills, I want to update a project, so that I can keep it up to date.

-  Acceptance criteria:
-  - [ ] I can update a project by its name
-  - [ ] I can update a project's description
-  - [ ] I can update a project's link
-  - [ ] I can modify a project's name
-    - [ ] If the new name is already in use, the project's name is not updated
-  - [ ] I can update a project's skills
-    - [ ] I can add a skill to a project
-      - [ ] If the skill doesn't exist, it is created
-    - [ ] I can remove a skill from a project

-- [ ] 10 - Delete a project
-  As a person who wants to keep track of my skills, I want to delete a project so that I can remove it from my list.

-  Acceptance criteria:
-  - [ ] I can delete a project by its name